unrealwork/atsd-use-cases/Bag_Tax/README.md

 or group seeing a steep increase in their personal tax payments.

-Many detractors of the Bag Tax make claims that businesses will be able to illicitly profit from the sale of plastic bags, but according to the data, most retailers and wholesalers saw an insignificant amount of money retained as a result of implementaion.
+Many detractors of the Bag Tax make claims that businesses will be able to illicitly profit from the sale of plastic bags, but according to the data, most retailers and wholesalers saw an insignificant amount of money retained as a result of implementation.
 Additionally, the amount of money that the tax generates for the government itself is most likely not even enough to totally offset the cost of their already operating waterway clean-up programs.